acje/Fiber-semantics/README.md

 ```

 The index is not an independent source of truth.
 It is derived from, or checked against, the append-only log.
 If an index becomes inconsistent, the log wins and the index must be rebuilt or rejected.

+## Read views
+Pardosa distinguishes three read views:
+- **fiber history** — replay one log-local fiber;
+- **causal chain** — walk same-fiber precursor links from a known head event;
+- **cursor tail** — consume the global log line with ACK/resume state.
+These views are intentionally not interchangeable.
+Cursor progress is not fiber history, not causal history, and not evidence of per-fiber completion.

 ## Dragline datastructure
 A Dragline is an array created from one or more interleaved fibers.
 Events have header fields and a payload called DomainEvent.
 Events also has an implicit index which is their position on the array.
 Between migrations the array is locked in an append-only-log mode of operation.
 This guarantees full preservation of history between migrations.
 The singly linked list of each `FiberId` is intended to help identifying a fiber in the Dragline without a full scan for the `FiberId`.
 This is intended to help any type of read operation for any `FiberId` to be near optimal in terms of speed and resource consumption, assuming a power law distribution of fiber lengths.